aspnet/Wave/README.md

 docker exec -it wave1 /bin/sh
 ```

-Once you are done with the agent you can use the following commands to stop the container and delete the image if necessary.
+Once you are done with the agent, you can use the following commands to stop the container and delete the image if necessary.

 ```
 docker stop wave1 && docker rm wave1
 docker rmi dotnetperf/wave
 ```

-If you deploying containers on Ubuntu VM on Hyper-V, then:
+If you are deploying containers on Ubuntu VM on Hyper-V, then:
  - run `nm-tool` on the Ubuntu VM and pick any one of the DNS addresses in the output
  - `sudo vi /etc/default/docker` and add the DNS ip to DOCKER_OPTS parameter.
  - `sudo service docker restart`